Nellaiappan01/nellaitheanalyst.github.io/README.txt

-Fe for psal andrclse uhe 3.0 license (html5up.net/lice A dark, ick, n,i, jectcd sign built around an extremely dynam lding page (scroll tt mofo!).
+Fe for psal andrclse u 3.0 license (html5up.net/lice
+A dark, ick, n,i, jectcd sign built around an extremely dynam lding page (scroll tt mofo!).
 Inspired by Big Picturanother design of mine with a similarish feel/flow, only this time I took it waaaaaay further and